giangnguyen1992/first-react-project/README.md

 ### Features

-- builded completly with react.js
+- built completely with react.js
 - worked with the chatkit api
 - styled with SASS
 - compiled with custom written webpack and babel configuration